 Evaluate the risks that will turn your life upside down and especially the weather anomalies and natural disasters specific to your geographical area.
 Businesses and insurance companies use the term risk management to describe “the identification, analysis, assessment, control, and avoidance, minimization, or elimination of unacceptable risks”.
 The same applies to preparedness.
 It only makes sense to prepare for those things that are most likely to happen to you and your family.

 For some, that will be an earthquake and for others a tornado, wildfire, flood or hurricane.
 And yet for others, unemployment or ill-health may be the biggest risk.
-The important thing this month is to face the potential risks head-on then come up with a plan of action that will help you survive if an at-risk event really happened.
+The important thing this month is to face the potential risks head-on then come up with a plan of action that will help you survive if an at-risk event really happens.

-Note sure where to start?
+Not sure where to start?
 Virtually all cities, counties and states have websites with tons of free information specific to the disaster risks in your geographical area.
 Here is a listing of resources by State (in the US) although I encourage you to seek information at your local level as well: Emergency Services By State.
 In addition, if you are older or have special needs, you will find some additional resources here State Emergency Preparedness.

 Smoke, Fire and Invisible Fumes – Not to Be Overlooked!

 Smoke detectors are not set it and forget it.
 Like all pieces of survival gear, they need to be tested.
-This means getting out the step-ladder and pushing the test button to make sure you smoke detectors are working properly.
+This means getting out the step-ladder and pushing the test button to make sure your smoke detectors are working properly.
 This also means changing the batteries annually, whether they need to be changed or not.

 Ask yourself if you have an adequate number of smoke detectors.
 One should be placed on every level of your home, with the most important location being near the bedrooms.
 Better yet, place a smoke alarm inside every bedroom as well your kitchen and any room with a fireplace or wood stove.
 Also, did you know that virtually every recognized fire authority recommends the installation of both ionization and photoelectric alarms in order to maximize protection from either flaming or smoldering fires?

 And while you are at it, check your Carbon Monoxide detectors and replace their batteries as well.
 CO is a colorless, odorless gas that is produced when any fuel is incompletely burned.
 Sadly, about 150 people die each year from non-fire, carbon monoxide poisoning associated with home fuel-burning heating equipment.
-This is preventable with a $30 CO detector.

 The last task this month will be to walk around you home and inventory its contents for insurance purposes.
 Grab your digital camera and take lots of photos.
-Every digital camera and even a smart phone will have a video function so a quick pan around each room will help substantiate not only what you own but also the quality of your furnishing, fixtures and cabinetry.
+Every digital camera and even a smart phone will have a video function so a quick pan around each room will help substantiate not only what you own but also the quality of your furnishings, fixtures and cabinetry.
 Store the photos and video on a flash drive and you will be way ahead of the curve if disaster strikes and you need to file an insurance claim.